satran004/kafka-web3-connector/README.md

 # Kafka Web3 Connector

-This connector reads blocks from a web3 json rpc compatible blockchain and pushes them to Kafka.
+This connector reads blocks from a web3 json rpc compatible blockchain (Example: Aion) and pushes them to Kafka.

 ## Build